JayJarosz/Guides/Manveers_Thundroid/README.md

 ### Manveer's Annotated :zap:Thundroid:zap: Guide
 --------

 I've been telling myself for over a year that I'll set up a Bitcoin node, but I would always procrastinate.
+I don't have enough space left on my MacBook Pro, and the commonly and cheaply available RaspberryPi has several performance issues.

-That's until I saw Stadicus' article on Medium: ["The perfect Bitcoin ⚡Lightning⚡ node"](https://medium.com/@stadicus/perfect-low-cost-%EF%B8%8Flightning%EF%B8%8F-node-4c2f42a4ff7b).
-The photo of his Thundroid was oddly tantalizing, and the next thing I knew I was ordering an Odroid from South Korea.
+Then one day I saw Stadicus' article on Medium: ["The perfect Bitcoin Lightning node"](https://medium.com/@stadicus/perfect-low-cost-%EF%B8%8Flightning%EF%B8%8F-node-4c2f42a4ff7b).
+The photo of his Thundroid was oddly tantalizing, and I loved his choice of Odroid over RaspberryPi.
+The next thing I knew I was ordering an Odroid kit from South Korea.

 While Stadicus' guide was a great starting point,